 Other forms of cooperation greatly beneficial to the global direct selling industry and the entrepreneurs and consumers it serves have been achieved under the auspices of APEC.
 The best example is the close cooperation of the WFDSA (World Federation of Direct Selling Associations) the Direct Selling Education Foundation (DSEF) and the APEC CEPI (Consumer Education and Protection Initiative).
 This program represents a public, private partnership between government and private enterprise.
 The WFDSA and DSEF have teamed with APEC CEPI to fund and cooperate in this initiative endorsed by the APEC Small and Medium Enterprise (SME) Ministerial Conference in 1999 in Christchurch, New Zealand.
 The program helps entrepreneurs develop and sustain new businesses and micro-enterprises.
-At the same time APEC CEPI and the direct selling coalition work cooperatively with consumer protection groups to promote ethical business practices and promote consumer rights and protections in the marketplace.
+At the same time APEC CEPI and the direct selling coalition work cooperatively with consumer protections in the marketplace.
 These programs are held periodically in APEC economies and are tailored to meet the specific requirements of entrepreneurs and consumers in that economy.